nios-students/docs/wiki/howto's-scribe.md

 13. Tick the course enrolled in
 14. Write the nature of the disability (e.g., if you have low vision, write "Blindness")
 15. Get your disability certificate and write the hospital's name there
 16. Sl.
-No should be at the top right corner
+No should be at the top right corner write that in “Sl.
+No”
 17. Write the date given on the disability certificate
 18. Fill the table with the subjects you paid exam fees for
 19. Write "Yes" under "Self-arranged" for all subjects.
-Write "Scribe" in the right-side column (for all subjects).
+Write "Scribe" in the right-side column.

 ### Is a medical certificate required?
 Yes, without the medical certificate, the form will not be accepted.